Nature and Countryside

 Read more about our project below...

-What is the Pocket Rainforest Project?
+What is the Doehole Rainforest Project?

 At our Doehole vineyard we think we have the right conditions already in place that show signs of being a rainforest like environment.
 We have a sheltered, steep sided location at the bottom of our vineyard, an ancient Holloway (a road carved into the landscape by centuries of use) that supports old oak, alder and willow trees with epiphytes (non-parasitic plants growing on living trees), an array of interesting lichens, mosses (bryophytes) and ferns.